Audiologist

 Hearing Aid Brands

 There are 6 major brands of hearing aids.
 Twenty years ago, there were over 40!
 However, most have since closed their doors or merged with today’s major brands.
 The remaining 6 brands have each been in business for 50 or more years and are extremely competitive with one another.
-Because of this, all provide excellent products, are capable of appropriately treating most any hearing loss and offer the consumer a diverse portfolio of products to meet almost any hearing need.
+Because of this, all provide excellent products and offer the consumer a diverse portfolio of products to meet almost any hearing need.

 hearing aids img